 This is exactly why more and more companies have begun to embrace automated technologies.
 What Atlassian says regarding this is worth noting here.
 According to them, about 69% of the high performing companies admit that their use of automation has accelerated over the past two years.

 Unfortunately, several companies are still stuck in the past and even though they admit that they are focused on risk reduction, only 29% of them believe that it is their IT team that brings forth critical business success.

 High performing teams are 2.5 times likely to indulge in problem management, while others still waste precious time trying to discover what went wrong and where.
 In most cases, the root problem doesn’t even get fixed, it will only keep cropping up, affecting their business goals.

 All these statistics make it evident that automated testing is the norm, and it can be much better than manual testing in more ways than one.
 We will go into that later.

 First let’s examine the importance of automated testing.

 Tests are conducted regularly during each development cycle, and sometimes tests have to be repeated.
 Software testing is done on different supporting operating systems and hardware configurations.
 This could take a whole lot of time and money, because it could get repetitive.

 Automated testing improves the accuracy of these tests, while saving time in the process, and it doesn’t miss a mistake.
 Even the most conscientious (human) tester is likely to make a mistake, but through automated testing, this can be completely eliminated.

 Automated testing is often done for Regression testing, to seek new bugs in a software program and to pinpoint the dangers it can bring.
-Automated software testing can be categorized into different types:
+Automated Software Testing Services can be categorized into different types:

 Unit testing - For testing the smallest piece of code.